 Your dachshund may feel threatened or on edge because they feel their space is being violated.
 Conversely, they may feel more at ease because it’s a comfortable environment.

-I would usually recommend having the two dogs in a setting where they can see each other but aren’t actually capable of getting to each other.
+I would usually recommend having the two dogs in a setting where they can see each other but aren’t capable of getting to each other.
 Let them be around, see, and smell each other from a safe distance.

 Eventually, after the initial excitement is over, you can let them meet each other.
 It’s best to make the meeting as fun as possible.
-Lots of kind words to both dogs treats, play some games.
+Lots of kind words to both dogs treats, and play some games.

 And then separate them after a short while.
 It’s best to repeat this process of seeing, then playing, then separating a few times so they can slowly adapt to being together.